AdaCore/learn/content/courses/ada_2022_whats_new/chapters/array_aggregates.rst

    end Show_Square_Brackets;

-Apart from zero and one element aggregates, there is no other difference between brackets and parentheses in array aggregates.
+Other than the case of zero and one element aggregates, there are no differences between brackets and parentheses in array aggregates.

 Iterated Component Association
 ------------------------------